The future of pharma logistics: Why real-time location monitoring must become standard

 Nick Porter, President of World Courier

-The technology will be added to packaging solutions, including our innovative passive pallet solution Cocoon, in a phased rollout through August.
+The technology has been added to all of our multi-use packaging solutions, including our innovative passive pallet solution Cocoon.

 This is just the next step of our journey to drive data-based innovation and provide industry-leading service to our customers, and ensure healthier futures for patients.